 The law provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.

-Defendants are presumed innocent until proven guilty and were informed promptly and in detail of the charges.
+Defendants are presumed innocent until proven guilty and are informed promptly and in detail of the charges.
 Defendants have the right to a fair, timely, and public trial and to be present at the trial.
 Defendants are able to select an attorney of their choice.
 The court appoints attorneys only for indigent defendants charged with a capital offense.
-Defendants had adequate time and facilities to prepare a defense.
-Defendants had access to free assistance of an interpreter as necessary.
+Defendants have adequate time and facilities to prepare a defense.
+Defendants have access to free assistance of an interpreter as necessary.
 Defendants could confront and question witnesses and present their own witnesses and evidence.
 Defendants cannot be compelled to testify or confess guilt.
 Witnesses and victims sometimes refused to testify because they feared retaliation.
 Defendants may appeal verdicts and penalties.

 Political Prisoners and Detainees

 There were no reports of political prisoners or detainees.

 There is an independent, impartial judiciary in civil matters where one may bring lawsuits seeking damages for human rights violations.
 Individuals may appeal domestic courts’ decisions to the Eastern Caribbean Court of Appeal or the United Kingdom’s Privy Council.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence